 4. The Wedding Cake

 Also known as the Wedding Cake, La Terrasse at Hotel Enlavion is possibly one of the nicest restaurants we have ever eaten at.
-Not quite the architecture you would expect on any Greek island, so when I say it’s nicknamed the Wedding Cake, it’s not because of the dessert menu.
+Not quite the architecture you would expect on the island of Thassos, or any Greek island, so when I say it’s nicknamed the Wedding Cake, it’s not because of the dessert menu.
 However, don’t be put off if you think it looks like the house Barbie would live in with Hugh Hefner because once you have climbed the steps onto the first ‘tier’ you may as well be reliving your wedding day.
 You are about to be doted on by the most attentive yet discreet maitre d’ duo you’ll find anywhere, then, fed with a first-rate menu fit for the choosiest bride and groom.
-Definitely the best restaurant we found on Thassos.
+Definitely the best restaurant we found on the island of Thassos.

 TIP : The menu of the day includes 3 courses and bread and costs only €12.
 An absolute bargain for this level of cuisine.